genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/consolidators/advanced.md

 Using consolidators, you can group, summarize and aggregate sets of records in real time.
 For example, a consolidator can be used to calculate the residual quantity of all the orders within an order basket.

-Starting the process (cold start)
+## Starting the process (cold start)

-This module can be passed one argument when you start the process using the startProcess command:
+Use the **startProcess** command to start the consolidator.
+The command has one optional argument:

 **--coldStart**

 If you use this, it consolidates all records in the system before starting the real-time event-driven consolidations.
-At the beginning of a cold start, all fields in consolidationFields of the consolidation table are zeroed (or deleted, if transient) before initiating the re-consolidation of all the records in the database.
+At the beginning of a cold start, all fields in `consolidationFields` of the consolidation table are zeroed (or deleted, if transient) before initiating the re-consolidation of all the records in the database.

 ## Configuration
 You define consolidators in an xml file with the name **_application_-consolidator.xml**.